State-of-the-Art Collapsar Jet Simulations Imply Undetectable Subphotospheric Neutrinos: Conclusions

-If the jet is halted in an extended envelope engulfing the progenitor star, the same conclusions concerning neutrino production hold.
-We find that no particle acceleration can occur at the shock developing at the cocoon front as it propagates in the extended envelope, unless the properties of the envelope and the jet are fine-tuned.
+If the jet is halted in an extended envelope engulfing the progenitor star, the same conclusions concerning neutrino production hold, {if the jet is magnetized.} We find that no particle acceleration can occur at the shock developing at the cocoon front as it propagates in the extended envelope, unless the properties of the envelope and the jet are fine-tuned.
 Extreme conditions, which are not physically motivated, are required to simultaneously halt the jet and allow for particle acceleration.

-Because of their low energies, subphotospheric neutrinos cannot contribute to the high-energy diffuse neutrino flux observed by the IceCube Neutrino Observatory, contrarily to what suggested in the literature~\citep{Murase:2013ffa, Senno:2015tsn,Fasano:2021bwq}.
+Because of their low energies {and based on our benchmark simulated jets}, subphotospheric neutrinos {from magnetized jets unlikely} contribute to the high-energy diffuse neutrino flux observed by the IceCube Neutrino Observatory, contrarily to what suggested in the literature~\citep{Murase:2013ffa}.
 Yet, we investigate the detection perspectives in the upcoming water Chereknov detector Hyper-Kamiokande and IceCube DeepCore.
 The subphotospheric signal could be discriminated by the atmospheric background by exploiting the directional information of the astrophysical neutrinos, with the expected number of neutrino events being larger than the atmospheric one for a jet located at $z \lesssim 0.8$ ($z \lesssim 0.1$) for $\sigma_0=200$ ($\sigma_0=15$) in Hyper-Kamiokande and $z \lesssim 7$ ($z \lesssim 1$) for $\sigma_0=200$ ($\sigma_0=15$) in IceCube DeepCore.
-However, the event statistics is poor and more than one neutrino event is expected only for energetic jets located at $z \lesssim 0.1$.
-Hence, we conclude that the detection chances are low.

 Our results might not hold if a hydrodynamic jet is launched and halted in an extended envelope.
 In this case, particle acceleration at internal shocks approaching the jet head cannot be ruled out, albeit numerical simulations of this scenario are lacking.
 This might be the case for choked jets accompanying some Type-II supernovae~\citep{He:2018lwb} and LFBOTs~\citep{Guarini:2022uyp}.